United

 Hayden is not in the cast.
 It portrays a busy day in the life of the

-police department with enough characters and sub-plots to suit a
+police department with enough characters and subplots to suit a

 typical episodic television drama show, some fifty years later.
 Five years later, Jack Hawkins played Gideon of Scotland Yard in a similar premise.
+There are at least four in this film that United Artists tapped into from the prior year: Adam Williams, Byron Kane, Edward Binns, Harlan Warde, and composer Hershel Burke Gilbert for Without Warning!.

 Known